satyajitthakor/Gamma3_faces/README.md

 ### Requirements

-This project requires the following Python libraries:
+To run 2D visualization code, you need to install the following Python libraries:

 - **NumPy**: For numerical calculations.
 - **Matplotlib**: For plotting the 2D visualizations.